HexFrag/OpenAI.Agents/readme.md

 # OpenAI.Agents

 This project provides a straightforward way to define and manage role-based AI agents (such as a Project Manager, Developer, Reviewer, and QA engineer) using OpenAI’s Chat API (or compatible APIs).
-Each agent has its own "system prompt" that establishes its role.
+Each agent has its own "system prompt" that establishes its role and can even have its own API key.
 The solution is built with .NET 8, making use of `Microsoft.Extensions.DependencyInjection`, `Microsoft.Extensions.Configuration`, `TiktokenSharp` (for token counting), and `HttpClient` to communicate with OpenAI.

 ## Requirements